 As WVU continues to analyze data and wait for 3 more women to conceive, they plan to publish the study later this year.
 WHOOP is honored to be chosen as the wearable device in this study and committed to additional research in the field.

-For more information, you can read the full article from WVA here.
+For more information, you can read the full article from WVA here or read the full paper on the study.
 Stay tuned for additional research in women’s performance that will serve to help WHOOP Members and the community at large.